 San José, Costa Rica – Course Offerings at ICDS (International Center for Development Studies)

-Spring Quarter Program: Spanish Language, Culture and Community Engagement
+Spring Quarter Program: Language, Culture, and Community Engagement

 Community Engagement and Sustainable Human Development is a course based on service learning as a pedagogic methodology that prepares college graduates to be active and informed global citizens.
 This is a credit bearing educational experience that provides students with the opportunity to participate in community work complemented with reflection spaces that open the possibility of making the proper connections with personal values and course contents: local development, social justice, intercultural understanding, sustainability, civic responsibility, and global citizenship.
 The community work takes place in the context of local human development processes, mainly in urban Costa Rica.